ibm-cloud-docs/Backup/oracle-plugin.md

 ## Installing the plug-in for Linux
 {: #installOracleLin}

 The Oracle plug-in is an add-on to the Linux&reg; Agent and is installed with the Agent on the database host.
 The Linux&reg; Agent application must be installed before the plug-in installation occurs.
 The agent is available as a 32-bit application and a 64-bit application.
-For more information, see [Installing the {{site.data.keyword.backup_notm}} Client in Linux&reg;](/docs/Backup?topic=Backup-InstallinLinux).
+For more information, see [Installing {{site.data.keyword.backup_notm}} client in Linux](/docs/Backup?topic=Backup-InstallinLinux).

 The Oracle plug-in installation kit is available in a tar.gz file.